 If you’re like us and you’re very particular about the songs you listen to, then it will be the first thing you would want to transfer from Android to iPhone.
 So can you bring your music with you when transitioning to an iPhone and how would you do it?
 That’s what we’re here to talk about in this post.

-- How to Transfer Music from Android to iPhone
+Related: How To Transfer Music From Windows to iPhone in 2021

 Can I move music directly from Android to iPhone?